philipshih/telederm_snapcheck/manuscript.md

 Bootstrapped 95% confidence intervals (2,000 resamples) showed that accuracy shifted from 40.4% (95% CI 37.8–43.1) in the ungated arm to 40.1% (95% CI 37.5–42.7) with SnapCheck.
 Urgent recall increased from 73.7% (95% CI 68.9–78.0) to 76.6% (95% CI 71.9–80.7), while the urgent miss rate fell from 26.3% to 8.2% (−69% relative).
 The gate recommended retakes for 14.5% of encounters (95% CI 12.7–16.5), deferred 15.3% of urgent exposures for retake follow-up (95% CI 11.9–19.4), and flagged 195 of 672 degraded images (29.0% coverage).
 Figure 2 visualises the trade-off introduced by SnapCheck.

 ![Figure 2.
 SnapCheck halves urgent misses while introducing a managed retake/deferral queue.](reports/figures/figure2_overall_gains.png)
 *Figure 2.
-Comparison of baseline GPT-5 Nano triage versus SnapCheck-gated triage on the 1,344-exposure paired test cohort.
-Bars show the percentage of urgent misses, urgent recall, urgent deferrals, and retake recommendations.*
+Comparison of baseline GPT-5 Nano triage versus SnapCheck-gated triage on the 1,344-exposure paired test cohort.*

 ### Defect-Specific Impact